stewmckendry/ai-delivery-framework/docs/ai_native_task_mgmt.md

 |✅ 7|	Add scripts/list_tasks.sh (optional)	|CLI tool to view task summary, used in local dev/test|
 |✅ 8|	Update docs	|Document new task lifecycle, GPT capabilities, and actions available|

+✅ (1) Prioritized List of Task Management Tools (GPT Actions)

+These tools will allow GPTs (especially DeliveryPod) to interact with task.yaml safely and repeatably, without full repo access.

+🥇 Priority	GPT Action	FastAPI Route	Description
+✅ 1	update_task_metadata	POST /tasks/update-metadata	Update metadata fields (e.g., status, pod_owner, assigned_to, description) for a given task_id
+2	clone_task	POST /tasks/clone	Duplicate a task under a new ID (e.g., 1.1a_capture_project_goals) with optional edits
+3	list_tasks	GET /tasks/list	Return all tasks or filtered by phase, status, pod, etc.
+4	get_task_details	GET /tasks/{task_id}	Return full metadata for a single task 5	create_new_task	POST /tasks/create	Allow GPTs to define new tasks from scratch (advanced use) 6	delete_task	DELETE /tasks/{task_id}	Remove task from task.yaml (for admin or human-only use) ✅ The first tool update_task_metadata enables 80% of the real-world flows (e.g. activate a task, reassign it, update description).

+🧠 (2) Our Iterative Dev Process (Repeat for Each Tool)

+We’ll use this workflow for each tool:

+Patch main.py to add the route logic
+Patch openapi.json to expose it to the Custom GPT Create a standard prompt (e.g. prompts/delivery/update_task_metadata.txt) Register the GPT action in your manifest / custom GPT setup Test it end-to-end inside the GPT chat
+💡 We’ll track each tool in your AI-native task backlog with test scenarios and usage examples to make it reproducible across future projects.